GoogleCloudPlatform/terraform-validator/README.md

 Terraform Validator is compatible with Terraform 0.12+.

+**Note**: Using Terraform Validator does _not_ require an active installation of Forseti.
+Terraform Validator is a self-contained binary.

 ## Supported Terraform resources
 The follow Terraform resources are supported for running validation checks: